 In terms of the monsters, the Tarantulas now shoot Eye Beams from their head instead of their arms.
 While this aids in mobility, it's made them fairly weaker than they were prior.

 A debatable case with the Scyphozoa: in the Original Series, it was nearly indestructible, to the point it was only destroyed once in the whole show (and even then, it was more hinted than anything).
 In "Mutiny", it takes significantly more time to take over William's mind than before and is easily destroyed when the Lyoko-Warriors manage to destroy its tentacles.
-Some fans, though, consider this a case of Tropes Are Not Bad, since the Scyphozoa was pretty much a Boring Invincible Villain in the original series.
+Some fans, though, consider this a case of Tropes Are Not Bad, since the Scyphozoa was pretty much an Invincible Villain in the original series.

 Lampshaded by Ulrich toward Odd in "Spectromania": if he had REALLY been the spectre, he wouldn't have waited so long to take Odd's code.
 Odd would have made a much smarter choice sticking with him so he wouldn't confuse them instead of leaving him behind.
 In Odd's defense, though, he was in a state of panic and barely recovering from a previous spectre attack, so his irrational reaction had some justification.